cnburnett/hookhoodie-jekyll/obit_collections/_beverleyhoskins/chris.md

 Born February 2, 1948<br>
 Died September 4, 2022

-On September 4 2022, a nearly cloudless day on the last long weekend of summer, Christopher Francis Hoskins set out with some family members to conquer 'Big Sister' mountain in Canmore, Alberta.
+On September 4 2022, a nearly cloudless day on the last long weekend of summer, Christopher c Hoskins set out with some family members to conquer 'Big Sister' mountain in Canmore, Alberta.
 The iconic peak presides over the Bow Valley; it was his favorite climb.

 On the descent, while tackling a particularly difficult section, he lost his footing and fell.
 A spectacular effort was made by rescue services to save his life, but he unfortunately succumbed to his injuries that afternoon.